 From Lyon it's around a 1h45 drive - go towards Aix Les Bains on the A43, take exit 12 onto the D921 then head towards Meyrieux-Trouet, turning off the D42 towards Cremaire, and climb until you reach the little restaurant and viewpoint where you can park (1486m).

 It's a pretty well known bike route to the col, so you might see some crazy cyclists on the way up.

 The start (and rest of the route) is signposted from the carpark with the usual yellow signs, also flashes on trees.
 I don't think a map is probably all that necessary, but just to be safe you would need: 3332 OT Chambéry-Aix les Bains

 It's about a 2h30 trip in total.
-To reach the first peak, Molard Noir (1452m) you cross through a forest- there were a lot of bugs when I went so repellent is advised- and you gradually descend towards the viewpoint at Molard Noir, where you can see the Dent du Chat below you, and also see for miles in all directions, including a view of Mont Blanc on a clear day.
+To reach the first peak, Molard Noir (1452m) you cross through a forest - there were a lot of bugs when I went so repellent is advised - and you gradually descend towards the viewpoint where you can see the Dent du Chat below you (Molard Noir is higher than the Dent du Chat), and also see for miles in all directions, including a view of Mont Blanc on a clear day.

 You then reach the section with some ladders and cables, but it's pretty easy.
 I wouldn't like to do it in bad weather though.
 From the Dent du Chat (1390m) you have a beautiful panorama, and since it's such a short hike you can combine it with an afternoon at Lac Bourget or Lac Aiguebelette which is on the way home.